 - 303.4h If an effect attempts to put a permanent that isn't an Aura, Equipment, or Fortification onto the battlefield attached to an object or player, it enters the battlefield unattached. - 303.4i If an effect attempts to put an Aura onto the battlefield attached to an object or player it can't legally enchant, the Aura remains in its current zone, unless that zone is the stack.
 In that case, the Aura is put into its owner's graveyard instead of entering the battlefield.
 If the Aura is a token, it isn't created. - 303.4j If an effect attempts to attach an Aura on the battlefield to an object or player it can't legally enchant, the Aura doesn't move. - 303.4k If an effect allows an Aura that's being turned face up to become attached to an object or player, the Aura's controller considers the characteristics of that Aura as it would exist if it were face up to determine what it may be attached to, and they must choose a legal object or player according to the Aura's enchant ability and any other applicable effects. - 303.4m An ability of a permanent that refers to the "enchanted [object or player]" refers to whatever object or player that permanent is attached to, even if the permanent with the ability isn't an Aura. - 303.5.
 Some enchantments have the subtype "Saga."
-See rule 714 for more information about Saga cards.
+See rule 715 for more information about Saga cards. - 303.6.
+Some enchantments have the subtype "Class."
+See rule 717 for more information about Class cards.